 Mooncakes are usually oily, so a cup of tea is a perfect “mate”.
 Generally, oolong is the best choice for salty ones and flower tea for sweet ones.

 Making and sharing mooncakes is one of the hallmark traditions of this festival.
 In Chinese culture, a round shape symbolizes completeness and reunion.
 Thus, the sharing and eating of round mooncakes among family members during the week of the festival signify the completeness and unity of families.

 In some areas of China, there is a tradition of making mooncakes during the night of the Mid-Autumn Festival.
-The senior person in that household would cut the mooncakes into pieces and distribute them to each family member, signifying family reunion.
-In modern times, however, making mooncakes at home has given way to the more popular custom of giving mooncakes to family members, although the meaning of maintaining familial unity remains.
+The senior person in that household would cut the mooncakes into pieces.
+Then, that person would distribute them to each family member, signifying family reunion.
+In modern times, however, making mooncakes at home has given way to the more popular custom of giving mooncakes to family members.
+The meaning of maintaining familial unity remains though.

 We added different flavors and different shapes into it to make the mooncakes look more interesting.

-Isn’t this is the cutest mooncake you’ve ever seen, or what? 祝大家中秋节快乐！
+Isn’t this is the cutest Mid-Autumn festival mooncake you’ve ever seen, or what? 祝大家中秋节快乐！